top of page

 February 3 – Central Pacific Lowlands

-Descend to the Central Pacific lowlands, arriving at a lodge located along the banks of the Tárcoles River near Carara Biological Reserve.
-Afternoon birding on forest trails may reveal Scarlet Macaws, tiger-herons, and a wealth of lowland species.
+Descend to the Central Pacific lowlands, arriving at a lodge located near Carara National Park.
+Afternoon birding on forest trails may reveal Scarlet Macaws, Tiger-herons, and a wealth of lowland species.

 February 4 & 5 – Carara National Park & Tárcoles River

 Explore Carara National Park, a unique transition zone between dry forest and humid rainforest ecosystems.
-Highlights include Orange-collared Manakin leks, multiple species of trogons, antbirds, Rufous-tailed Jacamar, and Royal Flycatcher.
+Highlights include Orange-collared Manakin, multiple species of trogons, antbirds, Rufous-tailed Jacamar, and Royal Flycatcher.

-We will also visit Playa Azul to look for Gray-necked Wood-Rail, Yellow-crowned Night-Heron, Bare-throated Tiger-Heron, Red-crowned Woodpecker, Melodious Blackbird, Spectacled Owl, and shorebirds.
+While in the area we will also look for Gray-cowled Wood-Rail, Yellow-crowned Night-Heron, Bare-throated Tiger-Heron, Red-crowned Woodpecker, Melodious Blackbird, Spectacled Owl, and shorebirds.

-One afternoon features a two-hour mangrove boat tour on the Tárcoles River, offering excellent views of crocodiles, waterbirds, and raptors.
+One afternoon features a two-hour mangrove boat tour on the Tárcoles River, offering excellent views of crocodiles, waterbirds, raptors and Scarlet Macaws.

 February 6,7 & 8 – Arenal Region